Experimentology

 - Primary writer: Michael C. Frank

-- Editor: Julie Cachia, Mika Braginsky
+- Editors: Julie Cachia and Mika Braginsky

 - Technical infrastructure

-- Developer: Mika Braginsky, Natalie Braginsky
+- Developers: Mika Braginsky and Natalie Braginsky